TransTech Energy Acquires ENERGYneering Solutions, Inc.

 Sep 29, 2021, 08:00 ET

 SISTERS, Ore., Sept.
-29, 2021 /PRNewswire/ -- TransTech Energy, ("TransTech"), through it's newly formed subsidiary, Energyneering Solutions, LLC announces it has acquired a majority ownership of Energyneering Solutions, Inc. ("Energyneering / ESI"), a prominent technical services provider in the biogas industry.
+29, 2021 /PRNewswire/ -- TransTech Energy, ("TransTech" – a Bridge Industries LLC ("Bridge") portfolio company), through its newly formed subsidiary ENERGYneering Solutions, LLC announces it has acquired a majority ownership of ENERGYneering Solutions, Inc. ("Energyneering / ESI"), a prominent technical services provider in the biogas industry.

 The acquisition extends TransTech's biogas engineering, construction, operations, and maintenance capabilities and advances its ESG objectives for strategic growth—and commitment to the Renewables market.